willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 This is probably a hardware defect and you should go back to your retailer or equipment manufacturer for a replacement or exchange.

-## The controller isn't working correctly and I can't update the device.
+## How can I restore the controllers to factory settings?

 Restore it to factory conditions (you will need fresh batteries):
 1. Unplug and power off the controllers.